- Home

 Data Collection

-The systematic process of gathering information (data) to answer questions or learn about a topic.
+The systematic process of gathering information to answer questions, using methods like surveys, experiments, or observations.

 "Imagine you want to know your class's favorite ice cream flavor.
 You can't just guess - you need to actually ask everyone and write down their answers.
 That's data collection!
 It's like being a detective who gathers clues before solving a mystery."